dvreeze/ocp-java-17-learning/doc/chapter13-concurrency.md

 }
 ```

-At least the "main" thread alternates a lot between state Runnable and Timed_waiting, spending most time in the latter state.
+At least the "main" thread alternates a lot between state RUNNABLE and TIMED_WAITING, spending most time in the latter state.
 But the program is still not thread-safe, in that the static `counter` variable can have an invalid or unexpected value,
-because 2 threads may manipulate that variable at the same time.
+because 2 threads may access that variable at the same time.

 #### Interrupting a thread